nasa/cumulus-orca/website/docs/developer/development-guide/documentation/documentation-deployment.md

 manual releases on github.
 View the entire versioning and releases document [here](https://github.com/nasa/cumulus-orca/blob/master/docs/release.md).

+Additional deployment information can be found at the [Docusaurus deployment page](https://docusaurus.io/docs/deployment).

 ## Automated Documentation Release on Github

 ### Create a new ORCA release on github